-What Is Culvert:
+What Is Culvert?

-Types of Culvert:
+Types of Culverts

 Culverts are classified into the following four types:

-1. Arch Culvert.
+- Arch Culvert.

-2. Open or Slab Culvert.
+- Open or Slab Culvert.

-4. Box Culvert.
+- Box Culvert.

-1. Arch Culvert:
+1. Arch Culvert

-The abutments and piers or these arches are constructed sufficiently strong to take their lateral thrust Arch culverts are specially suitable where the approaches are to be constructed in cutting.
+The abutments and piers or these arches are constructed sufficiently strong to take their lateral thrust Arch culverts are especially suitable where the approaches are to be constructed in cutting.

-2. Slab Culverts:
+2. Slab Culverts

 The culvert, having its superstructure consisting of RCC slab which carries the bridge floor, is known as slab culvert.

 In this type of culvert, the RCC slab of suitable thickness is provided as simply supported over abutments and piers which are constructed of any suitable type of masonry.

-3. Pipe Culvert:
+3. Pipe Culvert

-4. Box Culvert:
+4. Box Culvert

-The culvert consisting of one or more numbers of rectangular or square openings, having their floor and top slabs constructed monolithically with abutments and pier, is known as box culvert.
+A culvert consisting of one or more numbers of rectangular or square openings, having their floor and top slabs constructed monolithically with abutments and pier, is known as box culvert.

-Box culverts are usually constructed of precast RCC slabs.
+Box culvert is usually constructed of precast RCC slabs.
 Small span box culverts may be constructed of stone slabs, supported on masonry abutments, with brick or stone flooring.

 These culverts provide the least interference to traffic during construction.
 This type of culvert can be conventionally used for a single span of 3 m or for double span of 6 m.